aravind-kumar/How-to-Crack-PDP/README.md

 2.6 Faster Compilation and better error messages.

-2.7 No changes to code after submission as mentioned in [After Submission](#After Submission)
+2.7 No changes to code after submission

+    ![alt text][afterSubmission]

     The reason why the code changes after submission is because students often practise racket with images file embedded into the source code